In this Article:

 |Front Sight Width:||0.7 in.|

-|Rail Interface System:||M-LOKÂ® / Mil STD.
+|Rail Interface System:||M-LOK / Mil STD.
 1913|

 |Other:||Pistol grip storage compartment, last-round bolt hold-open|

-I reviewed their excellent P30L pistol earlier and wrote a bit about the companyâs history in that review — you can read that history here.
-I really liked the P30L, especially the European-style magazine release paddle at the rear base of the trigger guard.
-Being left-handed, I appreciated the ability to drop the mag easily with my left hand and not have to move the mag release button to the other side of the frame or to have to break my grip to drop it with my shooting hand.
+I reviewed their excellent P30L pistol earlier and wrote a bit about the company’s history in that review — you can read that history here.
+I liked the P30L, especially the European-style magazine release paddle at the rear base of the trigger guard.
+Being left-handed, I appreciated the ability to drop the mag quickly with my left hand and not have to move the mag release button to the other side of the frame or break my grip to drop it with my shooting hand.

 In 1993, Umarex acquired Carl Walther GmbH Sportwaffen, otherwise known to us as Walther.
-Both Umarex and Waltherâs American headquarters are in Fort Smith, Arkansas.
-(In case you are wondering, GmbH is essentially the German equivalent of our limited liability corporation, LLC.
-It drove me crazy until I looked it up…).
-So we have a gun that has two manufacturersâ names on it…HK and Umarex.
+Both Umarex and Walther’s American headquarters are in Fort Smith, Arkansas.
+(GmbH is essentially the German equivalent of our limited liability corporation, LLC.
+It drove me crazy until I looked it up.).
+So we have a gun that has two manufacturer names on it: HK and Umarex.

-Letâs look at some photos.
-This is one photogenic gun, if there is such a thing â clean lines and quality construction.
+Let’s look at some photos.
+This is one photogenic gun — clean lines and quality construction.

 The magazine that comes with the 416 is proprietary.
-It looks, from the outside (at least from one side) like a .223 magazine from the outside — until you pop it out and look at it up close.
-There is, also, the slot in the sides of the magazine with the pull-down loading buttons.
-You can see how HK designed the .22 LR âintoâ it.
-Pretty clever, really.
-You can buy extras for about $28 from various online sources.
+It looks like a .223 magazine from the outside — until you pop it out and look at it up close.
+There is also a slot on the sides of the magazine with the pull-down loading buttons.
+You can see how HK designed the .22 LR into it.
+Pretty clever.
+You can buy extras from various online sources.